shivam00005/Hangman/README.md

 ◉ The game should load in your browser and you can start playing.

-Note: To deploy the game live, you will need a registered domain name, DNS settings configured properly and web hosting account setup.
+:loudspeaker: Note: To deploy the game live, you will need a registered domain name, DNS settings configured properly and web hosting account setup.
 There are many options available for web hosting services such as shared hosting, VPS hosting or cloud hosting etc. Choose the one that suits your requirements and budget.

 ```

+ :email: ## Feedback

+If you have any feedback, please reach out to us at sharmn6395960@gmail.com

+:scroll: ## License

+Copyright (c) 2021 Shivam Sharma

+Licensed under the MIT License, available here: https://github.com/shivam00005/Hangman/blob/master/LICENSE